Why do we innovate?

 To offer fun and accessible music programs that are less stressful and more effective,

 To help make the dream to play a reality or a virtual tool for music therapy,

-To break the work schedule with a personal, highly creative, and emotionally rewarding music activity that is much less time consuming than traditional music programs,
+To break the work schedule with a personal, highly creative, and emotionally rewarding musical activity that is much less time consuming than traditional music programs,

 To broaden industry protocols inclusive to ‘derivative art’ (virtual osmosis) as a creative extension of music making,

 To perfect the art of string playing,